ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    - location_constraint: "As found here https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-classes#classes, `standard`, `vault`, `cold` or `flex` with prefix of the region."
    {:tip}

 7. Create the tables in the PostgreSQL database.
+The script leverages the `config/pg_credentials.json`, retrieves and uses the private endpoint to the PostgreSQL database, the private endpoint is reachable only from the VPC.
    ```sh
    node ./build/createTables.js
    ```
    {:pre}
 8. Create the cloud object storage bucket in the database.
+The script leverages the `config/config.json`, retrieves and uses the direct endpoint to Cloud Object Storage, the direct endpoint is reachable only from the VPC.
    ```sh
    node ./build/createBucket.js
    ```